-CELT Trustees and Governors will ensure the following:
+CELT Trustees and Governors will ensure each school;

-- Each school has a designated and trained mental health first-aid champion - Each school has additional trained staff to support mental health difficulties. - Each school will follow the safeguarding guidelines where the child's safety and well-being will always remain the first priority. - Each school will use their professional judgement, and if appropriate, will recommend external professional services such as a GP or CAMHS when concerned about mental health. - Each school will share information with other services if it is deemed necessary for the safety and well-being of the child or young person.
+- has a senior mental health lead practitioner - has at least one Trauma Informed practitioner. - will follow the safeguarding guidelines where the child's safety and well-being will always remain the first priority. - will use their professional judgement, and if appropriate, will recommend external professional services such as a GP or CAMHS when concerned about mental health. - will share information with other services if it is deemed necessary for the safety and well-being of the child or young person.

-The school's designated lead for mental health and wellbeing is responsible for:
+The school's senior mental health lead is responsible for:

-- an understanding of common mental health issues and how they can affect young people - coordinating the school's approach to promoting positive mental health and wellbeing - providing all members of staff with the knowledge and skills they need to identify signs of mental ill health in pupils - building strong working relationships with child and adolescent mental health services and other external partners - reporting to the governing body on the academy's wellbeing policy and programmes - working with the senior leadership team (SLT), governing body, school staff, parents and pupils to create an environment where everyone feel safe, supported and motivated. - disseminating information to staff to ensure the best outcomes for pupils - The ability to spot signs of mental health issues in young people and guide them to a place of support - The knowledge and confidence to advocate for mental health awareness - The skills to support positive well-being.
+- an understanding of common mental health issues and how they can affect young people - coordinating the school's approach to promoting positive mental health and wellbeing - providing all members of staff with the knowledge and skills they need to identify signs of mental ill health in pupils - building strong working relationships with child and adolescent mental health services and other external partners - reporting to the governing body on the school's wellbeing policy and programmes - working with the senior leadership team (SLT), governing body, school staff, parents and pupils to create an environment where everyone feel safe, supported and motivated - disseminating information to staff to ensure the best outcomes for pupils - the knowledge and confidence to advocate for mental health awareness - the skills to support positive well-being.